nexushoratio/userscripts/STYLE-GUIDE.md

 Use eslint and the configured `.eslintrc.json`.
 The primary dev machine comes with v6.4.0, which is an older release.

-For things is cannot handle at the moment:
+For things it cannot handle at the moment:

 - `@typedef` before the first use
 - constructor